-We have licensed intellectual property directed to the design, selection, and use of ZFPs, ZFNs and ZFP TFs for genome editing and gene regulation from the Massachusetts Institute of Technology, Johnson & Johnson, The Scripps Research Institute, Harvard University, the Medical Research Council, the California Institute of Technology, City of Hope and the University of Utah.
+We have licensed intellectual property directed to the design, selection, and use of ZFPs, ZFNs and ZFP TFs for genome editing and gene regulation from the Massachusetts Institute of Technology, Johnson & Johnson, The Scripps Research Institute, the California Institute of Technology and the University of Utah.
 These licenses grant us rights to make, use and sell ZFPs, ZFNs and ZFP TFs under 12 families of patent filings.
-As of February 4, 2015, these patent filings have resulted in 20 issued U.S. patents and 50 granted foreign patents, with 4 currently pending U.S. patent applications and 10 pending applications in foreign patent offices.
+As of February 7, 2017, these patent filings have resulted in 29 issued U.S. patents and 43 granted foreign patents, with 6 currently pending U.S. patent applications and 5 pending applications in foreign patent offices.

-We believe that these in-licensed patents and patent applications include several of the early and important patent filings directed at the design, selection, composition and use of ZFPs, ZFNs and ZFP TFs, particularly the agreements with the Massachusetts Institute of Technology, Johnson & Johnson and The Scripps Research Institute.
+We believe that these in-licensed patents and patent applications include several of the early and important patent filings directed at the design, selection, composition and use of ZFPs, ZFNs and ZFP TFs, particularly those licensed under agreements with the Massachusetts Institute of Technology, the University of Utah, Johnson & Johnson and The Scripps Research Institute.